PKBeam/AMWin-RP/README.md

 If you have (or are able to install) the [.NET 7.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0), you can download the `NoRuntime` release.

-Otherwise, download the other unlabelled release.
+Otherwise, download the other release (the one that isn't labelled as `NoRuntime`).
 This release is larger in size as it bundles the necessary components of .NET 7.

 ## Usage